gwenth/os-x-dev-clean-install/README.md

 As of April 2018, `php` was migrated to homebrew core and xdebug is not available anylonger.
 Please install it through `PECL`

+## Installing mongodb for php

+If you have only one php version, you need to install it through `PECL` with `sudo pecl install mongodb`.
+But if you run multiple versions of php and you have already run this command, you can force the install for another php version with : `sudo pecl install -f mongodb`

 # MariaDB